alphagov/government-service-design-manual/service-manual/governance/governance-principles.md

     url: /service-manual/governance
 ---

 GDS has defined 6 principles for governing service delivery.
-Following them should help you create the right culture within your service development environment.
+Following them should help you create the right culture within your service.
 They are:

 1. Don’t slow down delivery